Bengaluru: Law and order

 Karnataka High Court in Bengaluru is the highest judicial authority in the state, and manages a series of sub-ordinate civil and criminal courts.
-The Bengaluru City Police (BCP) is the primary law enforcement agency in the city and is headed by a commissioner of police.
-The city is divided into eight zones, each of which is headed by an assistant commissioner.
+The Bengaluru City Police is the primary law enforcement agency in the city and is headed by a commissioner of police.
+The city is divided into eleven zones, each of which is headed by an deputy commissioner.
+The zones are further divided into sub-divisions headed by assistant commissioners, who are in control of several police stations in their respective jurisdition, each of which is headed by an inspector.
 There are separate crime, intelligence, and administration wings of the police.
 The police also operate special and armed units.
 As of February 2024, the city police consisted of 18,308 civilian police working across 113 police stations, and 6,999 armed reserve personnel.
-The city had 191 cops per hundred thousand people, well below the United Nations standard of 673.
-Bengaluru City Traffic Police (BCTP) is responsible for the traffic management in the city.
+The city had 191 cops per hundred thousand people, well below the standard of 673 set by the United Nations.
+Bengaluru City Traffic Police is responsible for the traffic management in the city.
 The traffic police operates 48 stations across three zones, each of which is headed by a joint commissioner.
 As of 2021, the crime rate in the city was 27.2 per hundred thousand people.
 The Bangalore Central Prison located at Parappana Agrahara, was established in 1997, and is the major prison in the city.